-To verify the model, the preliminary simulations of RTO test were provided using thermal simulator CMG STARS.
+In order to verify the model, the preliminary simulations of the RTO test were provided using the thermal simulator CMG STARS.
 The results, which were able to be obtained by varying initially suggested kinetic parameters in the traditional reaction model (Table 3.11), are presented in Figure 3.14.
-The model captures the temperature of oxidation process initiation, the temperature region of the oxidation, and endothermic behavior, but it doesn't repeat the NTGR and the other features of the exothermic behavior observed.
-The prepared model can be used to simulate HPAI process in the target oil field, and looking ahead, shows a satisfied correspondence with experimental results obtained during the combustion performance test (see paragraph 3.2.5).
+The model captures the temperature of oxidation process initiation, the temperature region of the oxidation, and endothermic behavior, but it does not repeat the NTGR and other features of the exothermic behavior observed.
+The model prepared can be used to simulate the HPAI process in the target oil field, and looking ahead, shows satisfying correspondence with experimental results obtained during the combustion performance test (see Section 3.2.5).
 In this work, additional investigations were provided to improve the predictive power of the model.
-For these purposes, pressurized differential scanning calorimetry (PDSC) test for the original oil and its fractions was conducted under 10 MPa and different heating rates (5 °C/min, 10 °C/min, 15 °C/min).
+For these purposes, the pressurized differential scanning calorimetry (PDSC) test was conducted for the original oil and its fractions under 10 MPa and different heating rates (5°C/min, 10°C/min, 15°C/min).

-Figure 3.14 Zoom in simulated temperature profiles for the traditional reaction model for carbonate oil field
+Figure 3.14 Zoomed in simulated temperature profiles for the traditional reaction model for carbonate oil field

 The results of PDSC tests are presented in Figure 3.15 - Figure 3.16.
-The shape of the registered heat flow for the original oil sample (Figure 3.15) in LTR repeats the form of the exothermic peaks in LTR detected during HPRTO experiment (Figure 3.9) along with the location of NTGR and HTR.
-To identify the impact of each considered pseudo component (Maltenes and Asphaltenes) in the oxidation processes, the PDSC test was provided for maltenes and asphaltenes fractions produced from the original oil sample (Figure 3.17, Figure 3.16).
-It could be concluded that the reason for the first exothermic wave in HPRTO experiment is mostly the oxidation of maltenes fraction, including not only oxygen-addition but also a bond-scission process.
-Thus, the bond-scission reaction of maltenes fraction in original oil should be taken into account in the model.
+The shape of the registered heat flow for the original oil sample (Figure 3.15) in the LTR repeats the form of the exothermic peaks in LTR detected during the HPRTO experiment (Figure 3.9), along with the location of NTGR and HTR.
+In order to identify the impact of each pseudo component (Maltenes and Asphaltenes) considered in the oxidation processes, the PDSC test was provided for maltenes and asphaltenes fractions produced from the original oil sample (Figure 3.17, Figure 3.16).
+It could be concluded that the reason for the first exothermic wave in the HPRTO experiment is mostly the oxidation of a maltenes fraction, including not only oxygen-addition but also a bond-scission process.
+Thus, the bond-scission reaction of a maltenes fraction in the original oil should be taken into account in the model.

-Figure 3.15 Temperature dependence of the heat flow for the original oil sample as a result of PDSC test (black - 5 °C/min, blue - 10 °C/min, red - 15 °C/min)
+Figure 3.15 Temperature dependence of heat flow for original oil sample as a result of PDSC test (black - 5° C/min, blue - 10° C/min, red - 15° C/min)

-Figure 3.16 Temperature dependence of the heat flow for maltenes fraction of the original oil as a result of PDSC test (black - 5 °C/min, blue - 10 °C/min, red - 15 °C/min)
+Figure 3.16 Temperature dependence of heat flow for maltenes fraction of original oil as a result of PDSC test (black - 5°C/min, blue - 10°C/min, red - 15°C/min)

-Figure 3.17 Temperature dependence of the heat flow for asphaltenes fraction of the original as a result of PDSC test (black - 5 °C/min, blue - 10 °C/min, red - 15 °C/min)
+Figure 3.17 Temperature dependence of heat flow for asphaltenes fraction of original oil as a result of PDSC test (black - 5°C/min, blue - 10°C/min, red - 15°C/min)